steno-aarhus/research/onboarding/it-advanced/index.md

 as they move between physical computers during their daily work, it does not always serve the needs of researchers and developers.
-While you can use Citrix and the software provided there, getting a so-called advanced setup and installing applications locally can be a better choice.
+While you can use Citrix and the software provided there, getting a so-called advanced setup can be a better choice.

 First, you need to do some shopping on the [Regional Serviceportal](https://regionmidtjylland.service-now.com/rmsp?id=rmsp_sc_category&sys_id=5cc7a91d8747b450d195ecec3fbb3555) -